 - Set predetermined workout goals and keep rowing until you hit your target

-- Row in your preferred “aerobic zone” as determined by the Kettler Kadett Rowing Machine (zone is determined by age)
+- Row in your preferred “aerobic zone” (zone is determined by age)

 - When you hit your goals you will receive visual and audible confirmation

-If you like tanks, you will love the Kettler Kadett Outrigger Style Rower Rowing Machine!
+If you like things built like a tank, you will love the Kettler Kadett Outrigger Style Rower!

-Kettler must know they have a solid rower on their hands because they offer a lifetime warranty on the frame against breakage.
+Kettler must know they have a solid rower because they offer a lifetime warranty on the frame against breakage!
 This is very uncommon in the industry.

-Users loved that the Kadett is quiet and some use it while watching TV at a normal level.
+Users loved that the Kadett is quiet and some people use it while watching TV at a normal volume level.

-You won’t hear any unpleasant noises such as creaking and squeaking that you occasionally hear on cheaper rowers.
+You won’t hear any unpleasant noises such as creaking and squeaking that you occasionally hear on cheaper models.

 Comfort is key when it comes to rowing and the Kettler Kadett doesn’t lack in this department.